 Does Yeast Expire?

-The best way to determine whether your yeast is still kicking is to proof it.
-For proofing, you’ll need to combine your yeast with 1/4 cup lukewarm water and 1 teaspoon of sugar and let it sit for 10 minutes.
+The best way to determine whether its is still kicking is to proof it.
+For proofing, you’ll need to combine with 1/4 cup lukewarm water and 1 teaspoon of sugar and let it sit for 10 minutes.

 Yeast that’s still good will bubble up.
 If there’s no action whatsoever, throw the yeast out.
 You can use fresh proofed yeast as normal; just adjust the recipe to account for the added water and sugar.

 Yeast dies at 140 degrees F (60 degrees C).

 However, 120 degrees F is considered the injury point, so it’s best to proof or activate in water that’s between 100 and 120 degrees F (38 and 49 degrees C).